HoussemEddineWeslati/HoussemEddineWeslati/README.md

 **Details:**
 - Data Collection and SQL Queries: Data was initially collected and SQL queries were used for in-depth data exploration and understanding.
 - ETL Process and Data Enrichment: The data underwent an ETL (Extract, Transform, Load) process to ensure its readiness for analysis.
 Two additional columns were added to the data using SQL, enhancing its quality and utility.
 - Visualization and Dashboard Creation: Tableau was used to create various visualizations, including charts and graphs, for presenting the data.
-Two comprehensive dashboards, "Revenue Analysis" and "Profit Analysis," were developed to provide a holistic view of the data.
+Two comprehensive dashboards, "Revenue Analysis" and "Profit Analysis," were developed to provide a holistic view of the data.<br>
 **Skills Acquired:**
 - Proficiency in SQL for data querying and exploration.
 - Knowledge of ETL processes, which are critical for data preparation.